gregwchase/eyenet/README.md

 * Image classification has been a personal interest for years, in addition to classification on a large scale data set.

-* Time is lost between patients getting their eyes scanned, having them analyzed by doctors, and scheduling a follow-up appointment.
+* Time is lost between patients getting their eyes scanned (shown below), having their images analyzed by doctors, and scheduling a follow-up appointment.
 By processing images in real-time, EyeNet would allow people to seek & schedule treatment the same day.

 <p align = "center">